What you'll need Resident Hand Book

 leave the room, take a nap, or go to bed.

-If you are locked out of your room, you may borrow a lockout
+If you are locked out of your room, contact CLC staff.
+If

-key from the CLC secretary.
-If you are locked out of the
+you are locked out of the building call the CLC staff

-Each resident receives a fob to allow access to the building
+Each resident receives a “key code” to allow access to the

 Schedule a Room Inspection.
 Make a plan for when you will